 One of the best ways to understand what is going on is to go to the Gemba and see for yourself.
-This is the central idea behind the term Genchi Genbutsu, which is a core principal in both Lean and Six Sigma.
+This is the central idea behind the term Genchi Genbutsu, which is a core principle in both Lean and Six Sigma.

 Genchi Genbutsu (English: Go and see for yourself): The best practice is to go and see the location or process where the problem exists in order to solve that problem more quickly and efficiently.
 To grasp problems, confirm the facts and analyse root causes.